wbgym-webteam/subdomain/README.md

      |---uploads
 ```

+5. Create a file `data/security/.htpaswd` to ensure security to your data.
-5. Run the script `main.py` to start the server.
+6. Run the script `main.py` to start the server.

-# DB Guide
+## DB Guide

 1. Move to `/src` in your terminal.
 2. [only once] Run `flask db init`.
 3. Run `flask db migrate`.
 4. Run `flask db upgrade`.

-# Deployment Guide
+## Deployment Guide

 - Pull the latest commits from the repository.
+- Run `flask db upgrade` to update the database.
 - Make the following changes to `main.py`:
   - Set debug to False
   - Set host to '0.0.0.0'